April 12, 2019

 In October 2018, Rachel Notley, along with the Aga Khan, University of Alberta, and Lt-Governor of Alberta Lois Mitchell, announced an extravagant project that had been recently completed (1).
 The project is called the “Garden of Life”, and its purpose is to continue to inject Islam into the fabric of Canada (2).

 Built within the University of Alberta Botanic Garden (3), the idea of the garden was first announced in 2009, in a speech the Aga Khan gave at his graduation ceremony, when he received an honorary doctor of law degree (4).
-He also signed a new “agreement (5)” with the university and announced the creation of the Global Institute of Pluralism in Ottawa (6).
+He also signed a new “agreement (5)” with the university and announced the creation of the Global Centre of Pluralism in Ottawa (6).

 To understand the garden and the Aga Khan himself, it is necessary to know what pluralism is since this is the concept that he promotes the most.